 Reviewer As such, and as has been generally modeled in other Comment frameworks, the focus should be on positive predictive value.
 Given a person is trying to keep information private that would be damaging (legislative tort is framed in damages both punitive and otherwise as such as HiV stat), what is the probability that a person would correctly identify something about their privacy.
 Thus this metric considers - well most people don't participate in studies and that too many false positives makes an approach unreliable at detecting a rare event.
-It also reflects that a privacy breach for a random person visually obese would not be meaningful for many people wh have pride in participating in a biomedical study.
-Thus the reviewer provides a specific suggestion that is to frame improvements of their methods in comparison to the proposed methods as either PPV or AUC, given the ov prevalence of people participating in eQTL databases that could expose potentially damaging information.
-The review concern is that they rare 'outlier information' would lower the prevalence and thus not increase diagnostic accuracy.
-Author We understand that the reviewer's suggestion about comparison Response of our proposed method in terms of positive predictive value.
-Response or our proposed method in terms of positive predictive value.
-We have made two changes to the manuscript to address these
+It also reflects that a privacy breach for a random person visually obese would not be meaningful for many people who have pride in participating in a biomedical study.
+Thus the reviewer provides a specific suggestion that is to frame improvements of their methods in comparison to the proposed methods as either PPV or AUC, given the overall prevarence of people participating in cyll databases that concern is that they rare loutlier information! would lower the prevalence and thus not increase diagnostic accuracy.
+Author We understand that the reviewer's suggestion about comparison Posponso of our proposed method in terms of positive predictive value Response of our proposed method in terms of positive predictive value.
 We have made two changes to the manuscript to address these concerns.
 First, in order evaluate the risks that are incurred by the extremity based attack, we evaluated the positive predictive value of the linkings.
-For this, we use a metric, d 1,2, which the attacker can compute for each linking to estimate reliabilities of the linkings.
-The attacker can use this measure to sort the linkings and evaluate whether to use the linkings or not.
-We have included sensitivity versus PPV plots (Figs XX, XX) for the different linking scenarios.
+For this, we propose the first distance gap, d{12} , eleted: use a metric, d_1,2, which the attacker can compute for each linking to estimate reliabilities of the linkings.
+The attacker can use this measure to a not the linkings and evaluate whether to use the linkings or not Soft the linkings and evaluate whether to use the linkings of hot. we have included sensitivity versus PPV plots (Figs 5, 6) for the - U eleted: XX, XX different linking scenarios.
+It can be seen that when the attacker utilizes this measure, among all the test scenarios, more than 50% of the linkings (sensitivity) can be performed with PPV greater than 95%.
+In some cases the sensitivity goes up to 80% or more while eleted: (at PPV>95%) PPV is greater than 95%.
+These results show that our method does not link only the obvious outlier individuals but a much larger fraction Among the methods that are mentioned, the most relevant to our Among the methods that are mentioned, the most relevant to our eleted: distance measures that we use against that o method is Schadt et al 2012's methodology.
+In order to compare S chadt et al's distance measure based on posterior the two methods, we use the testing and training datasets and p robability computation selected different number of eQTLs with highest correlation to eleted: used .
+U